How to Clean a Microfiber Couch Cheaply and Easily

 - Avoid placing footwear on top of it, or resting your feet on it while wearing shoes.
 Work clothes or anything worn while doing DIY projects or gardening should probably not come into contact with the couch.
 Even the smallest bits of dirt can add up over time.

 - Great care should be taken when you paint or wallpaper the room.
 A dust sheet should be used to prevent any paint from splattering onto and destroying the couch.
 A plastic covering can also be used but it should be sufficiently thick so that it doesn't tear.
 Use duct tape to ensure that the cover doesn't fall off.

 - Giving the couch a regular touch up every few weeks is advisable.
 A quick few minutes spent every six weeks or so should be enough to keep it presentable.
 Other than that, enjoy the improved addition to your living room.

-Clothing, accessories, cleaning cloths, mop heads, wallets, jackets and furniture coverings -- just some of the everyday items made out of this ultra-fine, versatile material: Microfiber.
+Clothing, accessories, cleaning cloths, mop heads, wallets, jackets, and furniture coverings are just some of the everyday items made out of this ultra-fine, versatile material: Microfiber.
 Many people will be surprised to learn that it's only been widely in use since the early 90s.

 The diameter of its threads is 0.7 of a denier(an industry measurement); to put that into perspective, that's one fifth the thickness of a human hair!

 As a material, it's both easy to clean and easy to clean with.
 In furniture, its ability to mimic suede cheaply is one of its major selling points.
 Being lightweight, durable and relatively water repellent, it's ideal for use in clothing and accessories -- hence the reason it has largely replaced the use of leather for many of these items.